Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 Gristwood, however, suggests that another was responsible; Henry Tudor's path to the throne was certainly expedited by their disappearance, perhaps motive enough for his mother – his "highly able and totally committed representative" – to give the order.

-To clarify Gristwood's careful wording: she is saying one orthodox suspicion is that Lady Margaret conspired with Elizabeth to blame Richard II for a succession-preventing infanticide for which she herself was actually responsible.
+To clarify Gristwood's cautious wording: she is saying a suspicion held by some orthodox historians is that Lady Margaret conspired with Elizabeth to blame Richard II for a succession-preventing infanticide for which she herself was actually responsible.
 Lady Margaret, that is, not Sarah Gristwood.

-You may instead be rational enough to notice the narrational parallels with the story of King Arthur and his son Mordred.
-The product of a (hopefully) accidental mating between Arthur and his half-sister Morgeuse, Mordred also became a succession threat to Arthur's throne.
-As a result, myth claims, Arthur ordered all male infants be killed to prevent Mordred's succession.
+Already being aware of John Fisher's 'Miraculous Birth' narrative, you may be sensing more narratives shuffling into parallel lines just here.
+The first with the story of King Arthur and his son Mordred.
+Mordred was the product of a (hopefully) accidental mating between Arthur and his half-sister Morgeuse.
+As a result, Mordred became a succession threat to Arthur's throne.
+And as a result of that, myth claims, Arthur ordered all male infants be killed to prevent Mordred's succession.

-Expect, therefore, to be deeply discomforted by what follows.
+Expect, therefore, to be deeply discomforted by the evidence that follows.

 Beaufort's second choice was to extract more cash from her tenants.
 Of course, for that to work, her tenants had to have cash to extract.
 Given the wealth once evident at Collyweston Palace, one presumes they did.

 However, the area Beaufort administered from Collyweston was largely covered by Rockingham Forest hunting park.
-Parts of which (we're told) were off-limits to locals; while much of the rest was unavailable for farming or harvesting because it was covered by royal trees.
+Parts of which (we're told) were off-limits to locals; while much of the rest was (we're told) unavailable for conventional farming because it was covered by royal trees.

-And - so we're told - bow-toting bandits.
+And - we're told - by bow-toting bandits.

 This left Lady Margaret with a problem England's elites have yet to solve.
 How much tax can you realistically raise from subsistence-level incomes in an economy run by the elite for the elite?